 SPARK is a subset of Ada, designed so that the code written in SPARK is amenable to automatic proof.
 This provides a level of assurance with regard to the correctness of your code that is much higher than with a regular programming language.

-There is a dedicated class for the SPARK language (Intro To SPARK), but keep in mind that every time we speak about the specification power of Ada during this course, it is power that you can leverage in SPARK to help proving the correctness of program properties ranging from absence of run-time errors to compliance with formally specified functional requirements.
+There is a dedicated course for the SPARK language but keep in mind that every time we speak about the specification power of Ada during this course, it is power that you can leverage in SPARK to help proving the correctness of program properties ranging from absence of run-time errors to compliance with formally specified functional requirements.